 Over recent years there has been a decline in the number of hedgerows in our countryside leading to a shortage of berry laden trees and shrubs which are a vital source of nutrition for native garden birds during the autumn and winter months.
 Shrubs and trees such as Rowan, Cotoneaster, Pyracantha, Hawthorn, and Yew provide a marvellous source of winter food for the birds but sadly there just aren’t enough to go round so take some time this weekend to visit your local […]

 As the winter months draw in each year, you’ll undoubtedly soon start to see a decline in the number of birds you see in your garden as they migrate in search of warmer climes.
 Whilst this is a disappointment for most bird and garden lovers, it is of course imperative to their survival – but have you ever actually considered where and how far some of your favourite garden birds travel?
 Fortunately the team at Vine House Farm have created […]

 Shocked at the decline in our native birds the people at Sykes Cottages recently conducted a survey to find out how many people had a nest box in their garden; the survey showed that less than a third of people do.
 Following on from these results they produced very interesting, and useful, visual guide to easily show people what they can do to make their gardens bird-friendly; take a look below.
-To read the full survey results take a look at their press […]
+Give a Bird a Home Infographic by Sykes Cottages with help from the […]

 I have always been a big believer in feeding the garden birds throughout the year.
 However, I stopped feeding a few months ago as the feeders were attracting vermin.
 Since then I have only provided saucers of water; they together with the Ivy and other bird loving plants still attract a good number of birds.